Government Shutdown FAQs

 Issues with a federal agency?
 Where can you get help?

 You can contact my office to open a case for you, and we can contact an agency on your behalf and provide you with updates if they are open or when they reopen at the conclusion of a shutdown.
 To have my team open a case on your behalf, please find the authorization form here.
-During a shutdown, my office will continue to submit inquiries to federal agencies, including requesting updates on constituents’ behalf, submitting paperwork, and opening new cases.
+During the shutdown, my office will continue to submit inquiries to federal agencies, including requesting updates on constituents’ behalf, submitting paperwork, and opening new cases.
 We will continue providing you with updates as soon as they are available.

 What happens to federal employees?